chucoyos/ramcal/README.md

 ## TO DO

-* Paginate invoices in users show and search filters
+* Search filters in users show

 * Add reports policy